Intraoperative blood salvage is a type of autotransfusion or transfusing patient’s own blood instead of allogenic blood retrieved from blood donors.

-Following these surgeries, extracorporeal circuits contain significant volume of diluted whole blood that can be harvested in transfer bags and re-infused into patients.
+Following these surgeries, extracorporeal circuits contain a significant volume of diluted whole blood that can be harvested in transfer bags and re-infused into patients.
 As this residual blood is quite dilute, a diuretic is needed in addition.

 Ultrafiltration devices filter the patient’s anticoagulated whole blood to remove unwanted excess elements and make concentrated whole blood available for reinfusion.

-These are not as good as cell savers in removal of potentially harmful contaminants but reduce contaminants enough.
+These are not as good as cell savers in the removal of potentially harmful contaminants but reduce contaminants enough.

 Other Methods to Reduce Need for Allogenic Blood Transfusion

 There are some other methods which can be employed to reduce the need for allogeneic transfusions of blood

 By using minimally invasive procedures, the blood loss decreases and therefore the need for transfusion is reduced.
 For example, a closed nailing of femur hardly results in blood loss whereas open nailing which involves exposure of fracture by cutting the tissue is associated with greater blood loss.

 Erythropoietin is a hormone that stimulates peripheral stem cells in the bone marrow to produce red blood cells.
 This results in higher hemoglobin levels in patient and thus offsetting the blood loss during surgery